SINGAPORE'S FOREIGN POLICY

-The fundamental principles of Singapore’s Foreign Policy are:
+The fundamental principles of Singapore’s foreign policy are as follows:

 - As a small state, Singapore has no illusions about the state of our region or the world.

-- We need to maintain a credible and deterrent military defence to underpin our foreign policy.
+- Singapore must always maintain a credible and deterrent military defence as the fundamental underpinning for an effective foreign policy;

-- We must promote and work for good relations with our neighbours in all spheres.
+- Singapore must promote and work for good relations with our immediate neighbours in all spheres;

-- We stand by our friends who have stood by us in times of need.
+- Singapore stands by its friends who have stood with it in times of need;

-- We work to maintain a secure and peaceful environment in and around Southeast Asia and in the Asia Pacific region.
+- Singapore will work to maintain a secure and peaceful environment in and around Southeast Asia, especially the Asia Pacific region;

-- We must work to maintain a free and open multilateral trading system.
+- Singapore will continue to work for the maintenance of a free and open multilateral trading system;

-- We are ready to trade with any state for mutual benefit and will maintain an open market economy.
+- Singapore is ready to trade with any state for mutual benefit and maintain an open market economy;

-- We will support and be active in international organisations such as the UN.
+- Singapore will support and be active in international organisations such as the United Nations (UN).